dangmoody/Temper/doc/how_to/how_to_contribute.md

 -----------
 1. Work off master branch only.
 Do not make separate branches.
 2. Always assign a PR reviewer and wait for them to green-light your PR before merging.
+3. We track bugs etc. via the GitHub issue tracker.

 Building The Project
 --------------------